j-bull2003/MERN/README.md

 1. [insert step-by-step instructions for deploying the frontend]

-## Contributing

-If you would like to contribute to this project, please follow these guidelines:

-1. [insert contribution guidelines here]

-## License

-This project is licensed under the [insert license name and link to license file here] license.
+---

 ## Acknowledgments

-We would like to thank [insert names of people or organizations who contributed to the project here] for their help and support in creating this project.
+We would like to thank the Therapy Box for your support in creating this project.

----

-Feel free to customize this template to fit your specific project needs!
-Remember that a good README file is essential for helping other developers understand your project and contributing to open source communities.